Paradise Hills (film): Reception

 It holds a 67% rating and an average score of on review aggregator website Rotten Tomatoes based on 70 reviews.
 The site's consensus reads: "Its ambitious reach occasionally exceeds its grasp, but Paradise Hills offers fans of thoughtful sci-fi a visually distinctive treat with timely themes".
 Leslie Felperin of The Hollywood Reporter wrote, "Words can't do justice to the truly lavish sets and costumes on display here which are so dazzling, intricate and bizarre they serve as a useful distraction from the awkward dialogue and plot holes."
 Louisa Moore, writing for Screen Zealots, similarly stated, "Sometimes a film can be a mess story-wise but is so well made and has something so interesting to say that it would be a crime not to applaud the effort.".
-Carlos Aguilar of The Wrap wrote, "Challenging the narrative frameworks, the film turns obsolete archetypes into individuals with agency.
+Carlos Aguilar of TheWrap wrote, "Challenging the narrative frameworks, the film turns obsolete archetypes into individuals with agency.
 Princesses don't need a knight to escape their prisons; they can blow them up themselves" but finds the conclusion "contrived" writing of it, "It's a well-intentioned effort to imbue the fanciful tale with more socio-politically relevant drama, but it lacks impact because it must compete with a multitude of more concrete musings."